patrickfatrick/taskmastr/README.md

 While taskmastr definitely does fall under the category of "projects intended to learn stuff with", it's also a pretty decent web-based task manager at this point.

+Please see [the wiki](https://bitbucket.org/patrickfatrick/taskmastr/wiki/Home) for information on how to use taskmastr.

 ##features
 taskmastr is...
 - Fast